aplteam/Tatin/docs/TatinUserSettings.md

 This is because originally Tatin only knows about the principal Tatin server and its cousin, the test server.

-Note that the API key is not listed when a zero is provided as right argument.
+Note that the API key is not listed when a zero is provided as the right argument.

 Let's add a made-up registry.